An analysis of MEASURE FOR MEASURE (Shakespeare)

-There is no question that Isabella is exciting Angelo’s masochism by her refusal to submit to his sexual will.
+There is no question that Isabella is trying to turn Angelo on by talking about “stripping herself.”
+Nor is there any question that she is succeeding.
+There is no question, either, that Isabella is exciting Angelo’s masochism by her refusal to submit to his sexual will.
 She is quite revealing when she says to Angelo: “I had rather give my body than my soul” [II:iv].
 And yet she never gives her body to the reprobate deputy.
 When Angelo, in one of Shakespeare’s wondrous soliloquies, listens to himself speak, we get a glimpse into the character’s inner experience:

 Dost thou desire her foully for those things / That make her good?
 [II:ii].

 The question is rhetorical.
 Angelo is thrilled by the idea of violating her celibacy.
 Polluting what is holy and dragging it down into the mud–that is what excites him.
 He is corrupt.
 Why shouldn’t everyone else in the world be?
 I hear in Angelo’s “We are all frail” [II:iv] a failed attempt at identification with Isabella: He can never be as pure as she, so she must become as impure as he.

 As I stated at the beginning of this analysis, Measure for Measure suggests that corruption is inherent to the structure of all political authority.
 The Duke has the same designs as his substitute.
 After all, both Angelo and Vincentio desire and pursue the same person: the celibate Isabella.